Explore the world of ideas. Earn a master’s degree from the Graduate School of Arts & Sciences at BU.

 You can find important information regarding the impact of COVID-19 for our graduate students, including a guide to university policy and a list of resources, here.
 As public health guidance continues to evolve rapidly, our office will continue to provide the latest information as quickly as possible.
 For the most comprehensive coverage, please visit the Back2BU site.
 As always, please let us know if you have any questions or concerns.
 Please reach out to firstname.lastname@example.org or by phone at 617-353-2696 for assistance, or contact individual staff by email or their direct phone extensions.

 Qualifications for Admission

-Those who have earned a bachelor’s degree from an accredited college or university or with equivalent international education may apply.
+Those who have earned, or will shortly complete, their bachelor’s degree from an accredited college or university or with equivalent international education may apply.